Thomas-Fulton/Programming_notes/vim_notes.md

 $  # move to end of line
 ^  # move to beginning of line
-  A  # insert: move cursor to end of line and change to insert mode I  # insert: move cursor to beginning of line and change to insert mode O  # insert: new line above current line and change to insert mode
+%  # move to matched pair of bracket, braces or square bracket A  # insert: move cursor to end of line and change to insert mode I  # insert: move cursor to beginning of line and change to insert mode O  # insert: new line above current line and change to insert mode